James Gowans (architect): Rockville

 Standing on a prominent corner at Spylaw Road and Napier Road in the Merchiston area of Edinburgh this house has been described as "the strangest house ever built in Edinburgh".

 Local names for it included "The Pagoda", "The Chinese House", "Tottering Towers" and "Crazy Manor".
-It was a wild gingerbread house style affair with a five storey (64 foot) tower with viewing platform.
+It was a wild gingerbread house-style affair with a five-storey (64-foot) tower with a viewing platform.
 Every dormer was in a different pattern and style, every chimney stack was highly elaborate and different from the next.
 Its gate lodge was like a Hansel and Gretel house.
-Both lodge and house included stones from every quarry in Scotland plus some Chinese stones to reflect its style.
+Both the lodge and house included stones from every quarry in Scotland plus some Chinese stones to reflect its style.
 It was the "embodiment of a Gothic novel".
 But Gowans did not see it as frivolous or extravagant: it was built on a grid system with "no desire to create novelty".
 It was intended to create an economic and aesthetically pleasing result and certainly succeeded.

 It sat in an acre of ground filled with statues by William Brodie his father-in-law.

 It had gas lighting in all rooms and elaborate interiors to match its extravagant exterior.
-Above the kitchen range it read "Waste not, Want not".
+Above the kitchen range, it read "Waste not, Want not".